ophusgroup/teaching-matsci144/text/fuelcell_03_gibbs_energy.md

 For clarity, let's change one control variable at a time.
 One can either choose to change from $S$ to $T$ first, or change from $V$ to $P$ first.
 Here, we choose to change from $V$ to $P$ first.

-After such change, the new potential should depend on $(S, P, n_i)$, with its differential form looking something like the following expression
+After such a change, the new potential should depend on $(S, P, n_i)$, with its differential form looking something like the following expression

 ```{math}
 :label: eq:mystery_enthalpy